Alabas Farhat: Career

 Farhat has worked as an intern and field director for State Representative Abdullah Hammoud.
 He was also the field director for Wayne County Commissioner Sam Baydoun.
-He was an organizer for the Michigan Democratic Party before joining staff of the Wayne County Executive Warren Evans.
+He was an organizer for the Michigan Democratic Party before joining the staff of the Wayne County Executive Warren Evans.

 State legislature

 Farhat successfully ran for the 3rd district in the 2022 Michigan House of Representatives election.
 He was reelected in 2024.

 In 2025, Farhat broke party lines to vote in favor of a resolution calling for the federal ban on transgender girls in women's sports under the Trump administration to be enforced in the state of Michigan.

-On July 24, 2025, Republican Speaker Matt Hall removed Farhat from his role as minority vice chair of the House Appropriations Committee after Farhat voted against a life without parole bill.Democratic leaders criticized the move as disruptive to bipartisan negotiations during a critical phase of the state budget process.
+On July 24, 2025, Republican Speaker Matt Hall removed Farhat from his role as minority vice chair of the House Appropriations Committee after Farhat voted against a life without parole bill.
+Democratic leaders criticized the move as disruptive to bipartisan negotiations during a critical phase of the state budget process.